top of page

 Embarking on a journey to plan an addition or house in Miami, especially in areas like Coconut Grove, requires a nuanced understanding of the city's zoning regulations.
 At the heart of this endeavor is the Miami 21 Zoning Code, a comprehensive set of guidelines that governs development across the city.
 However, certain districts, such as Coconut Grove, come with unique zoning overlays, like Coconut Grove's Neighborhood Conservation District (NCD-3), which introduces specific considerations for residential properties.

-Diving into the specifics of setbacks, Coconut Grove deviates from the standard T3 Zoning with a 30-foot front setback instead of the usual 20 feet.
 However, structures are allowed to project a maximum of ten feet into this setback, provided the projection does not exceed thirty feet in width along the building's front.
 Unenclosed porches, entries, or loggias may extend up to fifteen feet into the minimum required front setback.
 On corner lots, a fifteen-foot projection is permissible into the thirty-foot setback.

-Unlike the standard 5-foot side setbacks for T3 residences, NCD properties in Coconut Grove may have variable side setbacks based on specific conditions.
+Unlike the standard 5-foot side setbacks for T3 residences, NCD-3 properties in Coconut Grove may have variable side setbacks based on specific conditions.
 Additionally, exceptions are made for canopies or covered terraces that may encroach into side or rear setbacks under certain situations.

 The Coconut Grove NCD regulations extend to garage placements, stipulating that no garage should align with the front wall's setback unless the garage door(s) does not face the street.
 Garages with street-facing access openings must maintain a minimum twenty-foot setback from the principal residential structure's front wall.